prosopo-io/prosopo-website/src/articles/prosopo-web3-foundation-grant.md

 user traffic and prevent bot attacks, whilst retaining a high level of decentralisation.
 Services like Prosopo are the key to moving blockchain applications from the fringes of society to everyday parts of our lives.

+## <span class="tickwhite">✭</span> Background

+[CAPTCHAs](https://en.wikipedia.org/wiki/CAPTCHA) were developed because of online spam, fraud, and abuse by bad actors attempting to profit from system weaknesses.
+In the world of Distributed Apps (DApps), the same patterns of abuse will likely emerge, yet there is no distributed service available to DApps to verify humanlike behaviour.

+Prosopo is designed to help human blockchain users prove their humanness whilst maintaining their privacy.
+Under the Prosopo model, Providers supply the market with CAPTCHAs and are rated by their ability to prevent bots and permit humans.
+Distributed Apps (DApps) implement CAPTCHAs as part of their contract interaction flow and their users receive reputation points for completing them.
+User reputation scores are stored on-chain and accessible to all Polkadot Dapps, for the benefit of the ecosystem.
+For a more detailed version, check out the [Grant Application](https://github.com/prosopo-io/Grants-Program/blob/947a2c66134f6d6b5b0f9ed147dbf0f66c27f5ad/applications/prosopo.md#w3f-open-grant-proposal).

 ## <span class="tickwhite">✭</span> Milestone 1

 The initial development began in October 2021 with the Prosopo [Protocol](https://github.com/prosopo-io/protocol/)